harness/developer-hub/release-notes/chaos-engineering.md

 * Until an experiment is saved, the "run experiment" or "enable cron" buttons are hidden.
 (CHAOS-3099)

-* Dynatrace probe schema for Kubernetes is modified to reduce the lenghth of the field token names.
-(CHAOS-3043)

-* A cron enable/disable button is added tp the dashboard table menu, so that you can enable or disable the cron experiments from the dashboard itself.
+* A cron enable/disable button is added to the dashboard table menu so that you can enable or disable the cron experiments from the dashboard itself.
 (CHAOS-3027)

 * A new field, "last_executed_at", is added to the chaos experiments.
 This new field is updated whenever an event is received during the course of an experiment run.
 (CHAOS-3018)

 * While creating an experiment, if a YAML file is uploaded that can't be parsed, a warning is displayed on the user interface.
 (CHAOS-3016)

-* You can now sort experiments based on the "recently executed" and "last modified" filters, in ascending and descending order.
+* You can now sort experiments based on the "recently executed" and "last modified" filters in ascending and descending order.
 (CHAOS-2895)

-* Dynatrace probes are now available on Linux chaos infrastructure.
+* Dynatrace probes are now available on the Linux chaos infrastructure.
 (CHAOS-2879)

-* Custom arguments/flags are added in the command for VMware stress and network faults.
+* Custom arguments/flags are added to the command for VMware stress and network faults.
 (CHAOS-2846)

 * The pod memory hog chaos experiment provides distinction between experiments that failed (as an expected result) versus experiments that actually failed.
 (CHAOS-2515)

 * Cron and non-cron experiment types can be identified manually or using the tooltip by hovering over individual run boxes in **resilience probes**.
 (CHAOS-3010)

+* Added a new Cloud Foundry fault, "CF app route unbind".
+(CHAOS-2912)

+* If a previous CRON experiment is not running or is in a queued state, such a CRON experiment can be executed on-demand.
+This is done by clicking **Run Experiment** button on the vertical three-dot menu on the experiment page.
+(CHAOS-2896)

+* The pipeline manifest will be stored in the Harness repository.
+(CHAOS-2040)

 #### Fixed issues

 * The sandbox API was being called when the corresponding flag was off.
 This has been fixed.
 (CHAOS-3126)

-* SLO probe properties in the fault selection and probe details in the runs view UI was not being displayed.
+* SLO probe properties in the fault selection and probe details in the runs view UI were not being displayed.
 This has been fixed.
 (CHAOS-3119)

 * Added support for **SKIP_SSL_VERIFY** in readiness probes for the execution plane components.
 (CHAOS-3115)

 * Mongo queries resulted in fetching results for deleted gamedays.
-This has been fixed by adding a field "is_removed" to the mongo queries.
+This has been fixed by adding a field "is_removed" to the Mongo queries.
 (CHAOS-3091)

 * Linux chaos infrastructure did not provide JSON log output.
 This issue has been fixed.
 (CHAOS-2989)

 * The probe mode would be pre-selected as SOT by default.
-Now, it will be empty and no value will be present by default.
+Now, it will be empty, and no value will be present by default.
 (CHAOS-2455)

+* CRIO runtime would give an unknown service runtime.v1alpha2.RuntimeService error.
+This issue has been fixed.
+(CHAOS-3019)

+* When a user who does not have view access in one of the scopes (Project/Organization/Account) tried to run an experiment, they encountered a permission error.
+This issue has been fixed.
+(CHAOS-2810)

+* When no tunables were selected for a fault, the **Learn more** link did not redirect to a destination.
+This issue has been fixed.
+(CHAOS-2973)

 ### Version 1.24.5